 From your Gmail inbox, it takes just two clicks to start or join a meeting, and only two more clicks from there to start sharing your screen.
 Follow the same process from the Gmail mobile app to screen share on the go.
 Plus, the mobile app will remind you to turn Do Not Disturb on as soon as you share your screen.

-All participants need to do is click the link provided (either by email or copy/paste) and they're in—no downloads, setup, or sign-in required.
-If there's one weakness here, it's that the tool only lets you share your entire screen, not a portion or a specific app.
+All participants need to do is click the link provided (either by email or copy/paste), and they're in—no downloads, setup, or sign-in required.

 As a Google product, Meet works seamlessly with the rest of the Google suite, including Calendar, Drive, and the rest.
 That extends to the whiteboarding feature, which enables users to pull in any file from Drive or start a blank Jamboard session.
 The software also works with other popular calendar and scheduling apps, including Calendly.

-Plus, Google Meet integrates with Zapier, allowing you to do things like automatically send Google Meet links to new leads or create a meeting link from a task, so you're ready to screen share when it's time.
+Plus, Google Meet integrates with Zapier, allowing you to do things like automatically send Google Meet links to new leads, so you're ready to screen share when it's time.

-Google Meet Pricing: Free plan available; part of Google Workspace starting at $8/user/month.
+Google Meet pricing: Free plan available; part of Google Workspace starting at $6/user/month.

 Because screen sharing needs vary so much based on use case, you need to determine your deal breakers and nice-to-haves when it comes time to share your screen.
 Do you need an in-app support tool?
 Just a quick solution for sharing your screen with distributed team members?
 Each of the options above offers a unique angle in the screen sharing category.